cloudquery/cloudquery/plugins/destination/sqlite/README.md

 # CloudQuery SQLite Destination Plugin

-This destination plugin let's you sync data from a CloudQuery source to a sqlite.
+This destination plugin let's you sync data from a CloudQuery source to an SQLite database.
 This can be useful for local data exploration as no db/service is required.

 ## PostgreSQL Spec